caseywdunn/feuda_2017/readme.md

 Feuda *et al.* 2017 was not the last word in resolving the root of the animal tree.
 So what next?

 One of the most critical steps to take is to change the way we talk about the problem.
 In particular, insignificant phylogenetic results should not be presented as definitive resolutions of tough problems.
 This should always apply, but especially so in the case of highly contested questions of such broad interest.
 Making strong statements about insignificant results gives the impression that people with different interpretations of the available results are much further apart than they actually are.

-Overstating results has given the entirely wrong impression to the broader community of where the Ctenophora-sister and Porifera-sister hypotheses stand.
-It is not the case that different groups of investigators are doing the same thing and getting radically different results.
-They are doing different things, getting slightly different results, and coming to very different conclusions.
 Making strong statements about insignificant results eventually gives the impression that phylogenetic methods are broken.
 They are not.
 How we talk about phylogenies is broken.

+Overstating results has given the entirely wrong impression to the broader community of where the Ctenophora-sister and Porifera-sister hypotheses stand.
+It is not the case that different groups of investigators are doing the same thing and getting radically different results.
+They are looking at similar results that consistently show sensitivity to multiple factors, and drawing very different conclusions about the implications of that sensitivity.

 When I look at the entirety of the impressive work done by multiple very talented groups on testing Ctenophora-sister and Porifera-sister, I come to the conclusion that at this time we cannot reject either hypothesis.
 I just don't find the sensitivity to species sampling, gene sampling, model selection, and now character coding conclusive.
 It isn't that I don't think it is impossible to come to a well-supported result if support for a phylogenetic hypothesis is sensitive to any of these factors, I just don't think we understand the sensitivity of this problem well enough to come to strong conclusions.